nlp-unibo/cinnamon_core/docsrc/source/index.rst

          return config

-Cinnamon allow high-level configuration definition (constraints, type-checking, description, variants, etc...)
+Cinnamon allows **high-level configuration definition** (constraints, type-checking, description, variants, etc...)

-To quickly load any configuration instance for our data loader code logic, we
+To quickly load any instance of our data loader code logic, we

 register
    the configuration via a **registration key**